hellmarbecker/blog/_posts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 ![](/assets/2021-12-21-4.jpg)

 This is a small bug that happens whenever you group by a multi-value value from a lookup, and filter by one single key.
-Luckily, untils this (known) bug is fixed, there is a workaround:
+Luckily, until this (known) bug is fixed, there is a workaround:

 ![](/assets/2021-12-21-5.jpg)